General Education Program

 and United States History, 1877 to the Present

-HIST 5400Constitutional History of the United States3
+Constitutional History of the United States

-The requirement in U.S. history may be met by completing one of the following:
+The requirement in U.S. History may be met by completing one of the following:

-HIST 5400Constitutional History of the United States3
+Constitutional History of the United States

 The requirement in state and local government as established in California may be met by completing one of the following: